cesardushime/Chatbots/README.md

-A Chatbot that uses openai API to generate a sample cover letter.
+A Chatbot that uses Gemini and/or Openai API to answer various questions.